 See our study: Who Are the Gods?

-In the above scriptures we see three individual beings who are called elohim: Jehovah, Jesus and Moses.
-Only Jehovah has the position of Supreme Being, however, since both Moses and Jesus receive their power from Jehovah.
+In the above scriptures, we see three individual beings who are called elohim: Jehovah, Jesus and Moses.
+Only Jehovah has the position of Supreme Being; however, since both Moses and Jesus receive their power from Jehovah.
 We have no reason to believe that the author of Hebrews chapter one understood Psalm 45 in any other way than it had been viewed at the time it was written.
-The wording of the psalm draws a clear distinction between the one and only Ultimate Power, the Father (Creator) Who is the Majesty On High, -- and the secondary "Power", the son who was sent by Jehovah and to whom learned to obey though what he suffered.
-(Hebrews 1:1,2; 3:2; 5:8) Therefore, the Ultimate Power, the Creator of the first-born of creation, has anointed His obedient son (who offered up both petitions and entreaties to the One able to save him from death -- Hebrews 5:7) above his peers.
+The wording of the psalm draws a clear distinction between the one and only Ultimate Power, the Father (Creator) Who is the Majesty On High, -- and the secondary "Power", the Son who was sent by Jehovah and to whom he learned to obey through what he suffered.
+(Hebrews 1:1,2; 3:2; 5:8) Therefore, the Ultimate Power, the Creator of the firstborn of creation, has anointed His obedient son (who offered up both petitions and entreaties to the One able to save him from death -- Hebrews 5:7) above his peers.

 Additionally, we should also note how some translations render Hebrews 1:8 and Psalm 45:6: